ch0pex/Reveal3dEngine/Design/Engine/Graphics/Directx12/DXGraphics.md

 12. `rtvDescriptorSize_`: The size of the render target view descriptor.

 App resources:
-13. `vertexBuffer_`: A pointer to the vertex buffer resource used for storing vertex data.
+13. `vertexBuffer_`: A pointer to the vertex buffer backBuffer used for storing vertex data.
 14. `vertexBufferView_`: Represents the view of the vertex buffer used for rendering.

 Synchronization objects: